POLYTALON/climbing-gym-app/README.md

 ## Feature overview

-Generally, the app allows registering as a user, choose a gym.
+Generally, the app allows registering as a user and choosing your current gym.

-Gyms can add, remove and edit routes, which can be used by a user to track progress and collect statistics about their progress.
+Gym owners and route setters can add, remove and edit routes.
+Additionally, gym owners can publish news to be displayed for every gym-user.

+Users can use the gym's routes to track their progress and get an overview of their current performance.

 All of these features, including editing routes and gyms, can be used from withing the app and without manually touching the backend.